janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

 ```
-// Consent form: this is recovered from the resources folder.
-var consent = {
-  type: "consent-dec"
-};

 // Instructions
 var instructions_html = ["<h1>Welcome!</h1><p>In this experiment, you will read one or more sentences and then be asked some questions about them.
 For example:</p><p class=\"example\">Consider an individual drawn from a group of 100 butchers and fishmongers.</p><p class=\"example target\">Now you learn that this individual weigh products before selling them.</p><p> What is the probability that this individual is a nutcher? </p><p>Click <i>Next</i> for another example.</p>"];